 The fiscal challenge of adequately funding preservation and maintenance of the City's most valuable assess is widely understood and the state legislature authorized Transportation Benefit Districts to provide an opportunity for local agencies to address the issue.
-Staff supports establishing a TBD encompassing the city of Longview.
+Staff supports adopting Ordinance No. 3334 to establish the Longview Transportation Benefit District encompassing the city of Longview.